Typescript Enum tutorials - Best Examples

 }

-will walk through the different examples using the enum keyword
+We will now walk through different examples using the enum keyword.

 for (let month in Month) {